jgiacomini/Tiny.RestClient/README.md

 # TinyHttp

 ### TODO
-* Transfort to Fluent API
+* Transform to Fluent API
 * Add support of PATCH verb
 * Add support of stream result for all requests
 * Add support of octet-stream for all requests